SolPaw321/PriceData/README.md

 # PriceData
-A useful package for handling price data
+A useful package for handling price data.

+# API reference